Eco-Sculptures in Burnaby: Animals Made From Metal and Plants

 Bears, a Salmon, and Frogs

-In both 2016 and 2017, three bear sculptures were located in the golf course near the base of Burnaby Mountain.
+In 2016, 2017, and 2018, three bear sculptures were located in the golf course near the base of Burnaby Mountain.
 The sculptures were appropriate because black bears have been seen on Burnaby Mountain.
 The public has access to the golf course, although people are only allowed on the grass if they are playing golf.
 The grounds have some lovely floral displays as well as a small lake that birds visit.
 The lake is known as Squint Lake.
 In the early 1900s before the golf course existed, the local residents joked that the lake was so small that people had to squint to see it.
 This gave the lake its name.

 In 2016, the salmon sculpture was located at the Burnaby Lake Sports Complex.
 This area is a collection of facilities aimed at amateur sports groups and the general public.
 The sports complex is located next to Burnaby Lake Regional Park, a wonderful place for nature lovers.
 In 2017, the salmon was replaced by a group of ten frogs—five green and five red.
 They had interesting poses that definitely attracted attention.
 Some seemed to be waving at the traffic driving by.
+The frogs made another appearance in 2018.

-Horse Sculptures and a Carousel
+Horses Sculptures and a Carousel

 The carousel was built in 1912 by the C.W.
 Parker company.
 By 1989, it had travelled from place to place in North America and had become dilapidated.
 The PNE (Pacific National Exhibition), a Vancouver organization, owned the carousel at that time.
 They announced that they were going to auction off the horses one by one.
 This was very upsetting for some carousel fans.

 A group of people banded together to raise money for the purchase of the carousel.
 The Burnaby Village Museum agreed to build a building to protect it.
 After many hours of painstaking restoration done by some very dedicated volunteers, the carousel was ready to use.
-It's a popular ride for children.
+It's a popular ride for children today.

 Cows at Burnaby Village Museum